bharath12b5/mvn-linux/Building-V8-libraries.md

 # Building v8

-The instructions provided below specify the steps to build V8 JavaScript engine Versions 3.14 and 3.28 on Linux on the IBM z Systems for RHEL 6.6/7.1, SLES11/12 and Ubuntu 16.04.
+The instructions provided below specify the steps to build V8 JavaScript engine Versions 3.14 and 3.28 on Linux on the IBM z Systems for RHEL 6.8/7.1/7.2, SLES 11/12/12-SP1 and Ubuntu 16.04/16.10.
 It can be built as a set of shared libraries so that it can be used by multiple applications.
 (Note: If you are building V8 for use with [MongoDB](../Building MongoDB), you need V8 3.14.)

 More information on the V8 JavaScript engine is available at [the V8 website](https://developers.google.com/v8/intro) and the source code for the z Systems port can be obtained from [GitHub](https://github.com/andrewlow/v8z).